jigsaw121/fyssa/README.md

 Physics calculator/interpreter

+Just converts rectangular->polar coordinates and vice versa for now.
 If you need a readme to use this, you're a bit of a dummy.